February 15, 2023 | by Sam Dreyer, Product Manager, Med Tech at Level Ex

 With the outline set, your product takes the stage.
 You will see the transformation of CAD drawings of your product into 3D replicas.
 While the drawings will be multidimensional, at this point they will be untextured and uncolored and serve as placeholders to help us better understand the scale, setting, and initial lighting of the environment.
 Your Level Ex team of 2D and 3D artists determine the best camera angles and general positioning of the assets to illustrate the learning objectives to the end user.

-At this step, we are defining the look and feel of the game and will also lay out:
+At this step, we are defining the look and feel of the game.
+We will also lay out:

-The steps of the experience and overarching narrative (storyboard)
+The storyboard depicting the steps of the experience and overarching narrative

 Sketches of procedures and additional technology, including any technological opportunities or constraints